chaohstat/FGWAS/readme.txt

     [length-d vector, indicating the size of the image (e.g. '40 50 30' for a 40x50x30 3D image)]
   8.img_idx.txt
     [length-l vector, containing the order of the voxels (e.g. 1:l)]
-- res
+- res [contains final results from 1_gsis.py and 3_test.py]
   - left [assume there are left side and right side such as for hippocampus.
 Otherwise, modify the file structure accordingly.]
+  - right [similar to 'left']
+    ...
-    - vars [contains intermediate outputs]
+- vars/ [contains intermediate outputs]
+  - left/
+  - right/
 - bstp [contains boostrap statistics (output from 2_bstp.py)]
-    - res  [contains result from 1_gsis.py and 3_test.py]
+  - left/
+  - right/
 - work [optional directory to hold your job-running log files]
-  - right [similar to 'left']
-    ...